idianal/personal-site/posts/2018/javascript-pitfalls-part-2.md

 }

 // Example: foreach loop
-// Note: Javascript has deprecated the old 'for each' syntax.
+// Note: JavaScript has deprecated the old 'for each' syntax.
 // Instead, a 'for in' syntax is used.
 Nevertheless, it is still a foreach loop. for (let element in elements) {